-SOSers selected for the 2020 summer will be responsible for the following program commitments.
-Please discuss any conflicts or questions with Toree Parrish or Melissa Eversole (email firstname.lastname@example.org).
+SOSers selected for the 2021 summer will be responsible for the following program commitments.
+Please discuss any conflicts or questions with Ariel Moore (firstname.lastname@example.org).

-- Southern Region Orientation Workshop – This orientation conference that will meet March 12-15, 2020 is a great way to get fresh ideas for our orientation program.
-Attendance is mandatory (unless given permission by SOS supervisors- permission will be given on a case by case basis).
-All registration, hotel, and transportation costs will be covered by Orientation.
-SROW 2020 will be in Bowling Green, KY at Western Kentucky University.
+- Southern Region Orientation Workshop – This orientation conference meets each spring with other orientation leaders across our region.
+It is a great way to get fresh ideas for our orientation program.
+Attendance is mandatory (unless given permission by SOS supervisors-permission will be given on a case by case basis).
+This year the conference will be virtual but live attendance required April 9-10.
+Times TBA.

 - Orientation Sessions– Each SOSer will be required to work all freshman orientation dates.
 See Important Dates for details.

 - On-Campus Residence Hall – all staff members are required to stay overnight in the designated residence hall during training weeks and the evenings before and during orientation sessions. *Only for on-campus programming option*

 - Virtual Outreach- In July and August, SOSers will stay connected with students via a Blackboard shell you maintain and will send information each week to their students and respond to questions from the students.
 This commitment should take few hours each week for the 6 weeks prior to the first day of classes.